pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

 2. Invoke on command line: `build gradle`

 3. Open file "tutorials/MyEclipsePlugin/build/libs/MyEclipsePlugin-1.0.0.0.jar" - it does not contain "plugin.xml".
-Explanation: Wuff skips default "plugin.xml" generation, because it does not have information on what to write.
+Explanation: Wuff skips default "plugin.xml" generation, because it does not "know" what to write there.

 4. Create folder "tutorials/MyEclipsePlugin/src/main/java/myeclipseplugin", create file "MyView.java" in it, insert code: